-- $\rightarrow$ You must be 18 or older to participate in human subjects research. - → For participation to count towards the course requirement, the study that you sign up for must be for credit [not for pay, although there are paid studies available that we encourage you to sign up for if you're interested]. - → There are both in-lab and online studies available on Sona.
-However, only a maximum of 2.5 credits can be completed online for this course's requirement. - → When participating in a study, please be an active participant!
-As you will see in this course, knowledge in our field heavily leans on the data collected from living, result breathing human beings.
+result → When participating in a study, please be an active participant!
+As you will see in this course, knowledge in our field heavily leans on the data collected from living, breathing human beings.
 Please help maintain the integrity of our field by paying full attention during experiments and listening to the experimenter's instructions.
-Failure to show up to a timeslot that you signed up for, or being late for a timeslot, can in a 'no-show' on your Sona account.
+Failure to show up to a timeslot that you signed up for, or being late for a timeslot, can resuir in a 'no-show' on your Sona account.
 If you accumulate two unexcused no-shows your account will be locked and you will be unable to meet the course requirement using Option One.
 Option Two: An important component of research ethics is that participation in studies must be entirely voluntary.
 Therefore, if for any reason you do not wish to participate in human subjects research we offer Alternative Assignment Sessions for you to meet the research requirement.
-The alternate assignment involves coming in to a classroom on campus and spending a 2 hour period writing responses to provided psychology articles [these sessions cannot be split into increments of less time].
+The alternate assignment involves coming into a classroom on campus and spending a 2 hour period writing responses to provided psychology articles [these sessions cannot be split into increments of less time].
 If you are interested in signing up for an alternative assignment session send us an email.
-We will get back to you with the details of the next available session. → If you are under 18 years old you must complete Option Two to meet the requirements for this course. → There is an Option Two assignment for earning .5 credits, please email us for more details.
-Credit Hours: the Each hour of participation, either in a study through the human subjects pool or spent in alternative assignment session, is worth one credit.
+We will get back to you with the details of the next available session. → If you are under 18 years old you must complete Option Two to meet the requirements for this course.
+Credit Hours: Each hour of participation, either in a study through the human subjects pool or spent in the alternative assignment session, is worth one credit.
 Consequently, each half hour is worth .5 credit, and each 15 minutes is worth .25 credits.
-If you are eligible to complete Option One, you can fulfil the course requirement through any combination of Options.
-For example, one alternative assignment session + 2.5 hours worth of online studies= 4.5 credits.
-Requirement will have Failure to complete 4.5 research credits by the deadline of $\underline{11:59}$ PM, August $15^{\pm}$ Incomplete: our two detrimental effects.
+If you are eligible to complete Option One, you can fulfil the course requirement through any combination of Options .
+For example, one alternative assignment session + 2 hours worth of online studies= 4 credits.
+Requirement will have Failure to complete 4 research credits by the deadline, 11:59PM, September 11th , Incomplete: our two detrimental effects.
 First, 10% of your final grade will be a 0.
 Second, it is the policy of department to give you an Incomplete for the course until this requirement is met.
-If the requirement is not met within one year the Incomplete will be automatically converted into an F ; if the requirement is met before then, the Incomplete will convert into the letter grade earned in this course.
+If the requirement is not met within one year the Incomplete will be automatically converted into an ; if the requirement is met before then, the Incomplete will convert into the letter grade earned in this course.
 This deadline is firm .
 Timeslots for experiments and the alternative assignment sessions fill up quickly, especially towards the end of the term.
-You should plan ahead to make sure that you can meet this requirement- the sooner done, the better! Γ All 4.5 credits are due by 11:59PM on Friday, August 15th.
+You should plan ahead to make sure that you can meet this requirement- the sooner done, the better!
+If you do fail to meet this deadline and want to fulfill the required hours with Option Two, you will be responsible for arranging this option with the current PSY 202 instructor .
+Please note that this will very likely be us!
+All 4 credits are due by 11:59PM on Sunday, September 11th.

 Failure to complete these credits will result in an 'Incomplete' for the course.